Lyrismet/soft-spot-multitool/README.md

-# Getting Started with Create React App
+# React App in progress

 This project was bootstrapped with [Create React App]